MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Restore-MgBetaPrintPrinterFactoryDefault.md

 ## SYNOPSIS
 Restore a printer's default settings to the values specified by the manufacturer.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Restore-MgPrintPrinterFactoryDefault](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Restore-MgPrintPrinterFactoryDefault?view=graph-powershell-1.0)

 ## SYNTAX